unicef/giga-meter-backend/README.md

 The API can be deployed to the following 3 stages with [```OOI-Giga-Meter-Backend```](https://unicef.visualstudio.com/OI-Connect/_release?_a=releases&definitionId=8) deployment pipeline:

 - **Development**: The API will be deployed automatially with each successful build for ```main``` branch.
-- **Staging**: The API can be deployed by triggering the release manually on this environment.
 - **Production**: The API can be deployed manually on this stage but will require approvals.